andreamancuso/react-wasm/packages/dear-imgui/README.md

 # React bindings for Dear ImGui (and ImPlot)

-Please note: only latest Chrome and Edge are currently supported.
+Please note that only Chrome and Edge are currently supported.
+Firefox Nightlies should also work but no testing has been carried out on them.

 ## Building instructions